“I was scared to death of writing the dissertation”: Q&A with Makeba Butler, EdD ’17

 Let’s face it, the idea of a dissertation is intimidating.
 In fact, it kept Makeba Butler away from her dream of earning her EdD in Transformational Leadership for years.
 But eventually, she found the support to make it happen.
-Now her paper has been downloaded over 122 times and is helping to resolve the achievement gap instead of just discussing its origins.
+Now her paper has been downloaded over 500 times and it is helping to address the achievement gap instead of just discussing its origins.

 What held you back from getting your doctorate sooner?

-I’d heard so many horror stories.
-You have to write this big, long book and you have to focus to make it your own with tons of research.
-And I just was very, very fearful.
-So, it took me about a year to really muster up the courage to apply.
+I’d heard so many horror stories so it took me about a year to really muster up the courage to apply.
 But my committee chair, my team, everybody was very helpful.
-It made that process so easy.
-Not easy in terms of work, but just easy in the way I approached it and got through it.

 Was going through the program rewarding after all that trepidation?